 Every Tuesday starting May 3rd will be a skate and shoot from 5-6:20. $10 per person and goalies are free.
-Helmets are required.
+FULL EQUIPMENT REQUIRED.

 Every Thursday starting May 3rd will be a public skate from 5-6:30.
 No sticks or pucks allowed. $5 per person and $3 for rental skates!